hphelion/documentation/moonshot/manage.troubleshooting.md

 <tr style="background-color: white; color: black;">
 <td>Possible Resolution</td>
 <td>
-Check the <a xref="">Support Matrix</a> as well as the HP Cloud OS for Moonshot server requirements of your workload.
+Check the <a xref="">Support Matrix</a> as well as the HP Helion Cloud OS for Moonshot server requirements of your workload.
 If your cloud has the appropriate Moonshot server (i.e. cartridges), then check the Apollo log <b>/var/log/apollo/apollo.log</b> on Controller node.<br>
 <br></td></tr>
 </table>